-Every investor, be it in any stock market across the world, would have come across many stocks, which trade on sky-high price to earnings (PE) ratios.
-These PE ratios sometimes cross all reasonable levels of valuation logic; sometimes even crossing levels of 100!
+Every investor, be it in any stock market across the world, would have come across many stocks, which trade on a sky-high price to earnings (PE) ratio.
+The PE ratio sometimes crosses all reasonable levels of valuation logic; sometimes even crossing levels of 100!

 I have been repeatedly asked by many investors whether they should invest in such high PE stocks and why I always stay away from such companies.